 - How big does an Ocicat get?

 An Ocicat looks like a wild and exotic cat.
-This is because this cat breed is a cross between a sealpoint Siamese, an Abyssinian, and an American Shorthair.
-But the character of this cat is anything but wild.
-Ocicat cats are very sweet and affectionate and behave much like ordinary domestic cats.
+This is because this breed is a cross between a sealpoint Siamese, an Abyssinian, and an American Shorthair.
+However, the personality of this cat is anything but wild.
+Ocicat cats are very sweet and affectionate and behave much like regular house cats.

-They are true companions who value having a close bond with their owners.
-They also like to be with “their people” frequently.
+They are true companion animals that place great importance on having a close bond with their owners.
+They also like to be near “their people” often.
 Are you often away from home?
-Then it’s better to choose a cat that can be alone well.
-Or treat your cat to a friendly feline companion in the house.
+In that case, it’s better to choose a cat that can be alone for long periods.
+Or treat your cat to a pleasant companion in the house.

-Furthermore, an Ocicat is friendly, social, intelligent, and exceptionally curious.
-This breed of cat can easily adapt to various situations and also gets along well with children.
-Of course, that doesn’t mean children can treat them like toys – cats are sensitive animals, so it’s wise to teach your children to treat pets respectfully.
-Oh, and Ocicats also like to communicate – they do so by softly meowing or purring loudly to their owners.
+Additionally, an Ocicat is friendly, social, smart, and very curious.
+This breed can easily adapt to various situations and gets along well with children.
+Of course, that doesn’t mean children can treat them like toys – cats are sensitive animals, so it’s wise to teach children to treat pets with respect.
+Oh yes, and Ocicats also love to communicate – they do so by softly meowing at their owners or purring loudly.

 Ocicat cats are also very agile and love to learn tricks and fetch toys.
-They enjoy being outdoors but can entertain themselves well indoors too.
-If you want to keep an Ocicat as an indoor cat, make sure to have multiple scratching posts in the house, and at least one tall and large scratching post where the cat can expend its energy!
+They enjoy being outdoors but can also have fun indoors.
+If you want to keep an Ocicat as an indoor cat, make sure to have multiple scratching posts in the house, and at least one tall and large cat tree where the cat can burn off all its energy!

-The first thing you’ll notice about an Ocicat is the spotted coat, which closely resembles the coat of an Ocelot – a small wild feline that lives in America.
-The head of the Ocicat is fairly round, the snout is pointed (and definitely not flat), and the ears are large, pointed, and set slightly farther apart than those of a domestic cat.
+The first thing you notice about an Ocicat is its spotted coat, which closely resembles the coat of an Ocelot – a small wild cat that lives in the Americas.
+The head of the Ocicat is fairly round, the muzzle is pointed (and definitely not flat), and the ears are large, pointed, and set wider apart than those of a domestic cat.

-An Ocicat is medium to large in size, has a muscular and sturdy build, and is athletic.
-Because the legs of these cats are long and slender, they have an elegant appearance.
-They may not appear very heavy, but when you pick up an Ocicat, you’ll discover that they can weigh quite a bit.
+An Ocicat is medium to large in size, with a muscular and solid build, and is athletic.
+Because the legs of these cats are long and slender, the cat appears elegant.
+And it doesn’t seem that heavy.
+But when you lift an Ocicat, you’ll discover that they can actually weigh quite a bit.
 How big does an Ocicat get?
-Well, quite substantial: an Ocicat male weighs between 6 and 8 kilograms, and a female between 3.5 and 5 kilograms.
+Well, pretty big: a male Ocicat weighs between 6 and 8 kg, and a female between 3.5 and 5 kg.

 For this breed, the following colors are recognized (allowed by breeders):